Tips, Diagnosis, and Repair: Bushings and Mounts

 Tips for Diagnosis and Repair

 It is important to refer to your vehicle's maintenance manual for specific bushing inspection and replacement information.
 Some manufacturers recommend replacing a bushing if it fails a deflection check, while others recommend replacement based on the length or depth of tears or cracks.
-If you follow these procedures, you can save time and money by not wasting your efforts on bushings in good condition.
+If you follow these procedures, you can save time and money by not wasting your efforts on car suspension bushings in good condition.

 Some modern bushings contain hydraulic fluid, which is prone to leaking when damaged.
 Hydraulic bushings are tuned to the suspension and the tire package.
 If leaks are detected, the bushing should be replaced immediately, as leaks aren’t likely to be repaired.